yajingtong/agent-based-modelling-project/README.md

 writing a model consists of multiple files

-build agents in a space
+-build agents in a space

-reads in environmental data and initialise data from the web
+-reads in environmental data and initialise data from the web

-get agents to interact with each other (share with neighbors)
+-get agents to interact with each other (share with neighbors)

-gets agents interact with environment ('sheep' eat 'grass')
+-gets agents interact with environment ('sheep' eat 'grass')

-display the model as an animation
+-display the model as an animation

-contained within a GUI
+-contained within a GUI